ipfs-inactive/ipfs-postmsg-proxy/README.md

 In this example, IPFS is running in an iframe.

-In iframe window where the js-ipfs node is running:
+In iframe window where the js-ipfs node is running, create **iframe.js**:

 ```js
 const IPFS = require('ipfs')